Cobots: A beginner’s guide to collaborative robots

 Below are some industries that most commonly make use of cobots today:

-Robots are commonly used in the automotive industry but can be death traps when operating alongside people.
+Robots have commonly been used in the automotive industry, but they can be death traps when operating alongside people.

 The built-in safety features of cobots mean they can navigate human workspaces safely without causing harm.